CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 In this task, you will deploy the API Carts application to the Azure Kubernetes Service cluster using the Azure Portal.

 1. Define a new Namespace for our API deployment.
-Select the Namespaces blade of the **contoso-traders-aks<inject key="DeploymentID" enableCopy="false"/>** AKS resource detail page of the Azure Portal, and on the Namespaces tab select **+ Create** and then select **Create with YAML** button.
+Select the Namespaces blade of the **contoso-traders-aks<inject key="DeploymentID" enableCopy="false"/>** AKS resource detail page of the Azure Portal, and on the Namespaces, tab select **+ Create** and then select **Create with YAML** button.

     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/createnamespace2.png "Add a Namespace")